priyanshu7101/SpriteMaker/README.md

 made in java
-\nfor making and editing png files
+/nfor making and editing png files
-\nyou will need a jre to run
+/nyou will need a jre to run